Scenes. <- Previous • Next -> The S-shaped bed.

 Anthy’s glasses shine out of jealousy when Akio and Utena are together.
 Who is the jealousy directed at?
 Is she jealous because she sees Utena’s attraction to Akio, or because Akio’s attention is turned away from herself?
 Which of her loves does she feel is hurting her?

 Anthy surely feels the same about Kanae: Kanae hurt her, and when Anthy is allowed to, she takes lethal vengeance.
-Anthy’s backstab of Utena in the final showdown is parallel: Anthy takes lethal vengeance (which Utena survives through her power of miracles).
+Anthy’s backstab of Utena in the final showdown is parallel: Anthy takes lethal vengeance (which Utena survives for the time being through her power of miracles).
 Anthy despises Kanae, and (despite loving Utena) she despises Utena.
-She says so in the preview at the end of episode 37.
+She says so in the preview at the end of episode 36.
 I think Anthy’s feelings change easily depending on her immediate situation, because she does not control her own life.
 She can react to her situation, but has little control over it.
 There is no point in holding on to joy or to a grudge, so her feelings do not stick for long.

 The shining glasses are a trope reversal: They don’t hide the feelings behind the glasses from others, but the feelings of others from the glasses wearer.
 They represent failure to see, or unwillingness to see.
 I think it’s true for the men as well as for Anthy, but I’ll give examples with Anthy.